sliday/resume-job-matcher/readme.md

   - Check if the website is active.
   - Fetch and include website content in the evaluation.
   - Penalize the score if the website is inactive.
+  - Re-run the matching process with combined resume and website content for a more comprehensive evaluation.

 ### Detailed Logging and Error Handling